jblotus/explosivewebsprogramming/source/_posts/2011-06-12-unit-testing-models-with-phactory-and-phpunit.md

 <p>
-  We also sometimes need to tell Phactory not to pluralize our table names when it does it&#8217;s magic by calling <strong>Phactory::setInflection()</strong>.
+  We also sometimes need to tell Phactory not to pluralize our table names when it does it's magic by calling <strong>Phactory::setInflection()</strong>.
 </p>

 <p>
   A blueprint must be defined for any tables we want to use in our test.
 We do this by calling <strong>Phactory::define().</strong> The first argument is the name of the table, the second argument is an array of default values that will be populated upon an insert.
 In this array you specify keys matching column names in your table with a default value.
-For now I am passing in an empty array because I don&#8217;t want to set up any default values.
+For now I am passing in an empty array because I don't want to set up any default values.
 </p>